davidsims9t/deep-learning/README.md

 Cost function determines what the error is between the predicted value and the actual value.

 One epoch is when you go through an entire data set.
+Adjusts all the weights at the same time.

 ## Gradient Descent